SCCapstone/RealityCheck/README.md

 * Brandon Hunter
 * Ryan Shealey

 Ryan's add to the README file.
-This was added using the RyanBranch.
+This was added using the branch RyanBranch.
+Now adding something using the branch RyanBranch_MS9.